TANU-tan90/ASSIGNMENT_3/README.md

 3) Numbers in Black

-* Game Rules :-
+# Game Rules :-

 1. Turns

-# Player X goes first.
+* User chosen player goes first.

-# Players alternate turns.
+* Players alternate turns.

 2. Valid Moves

-# The chosen number is between 1 and 9
+* The chosen number is between 1 and 9

-# The corresponding cell is not already taken
+* The corresponding cell is not already taken

 3. Win Conditions  (A player wins if they place 3 marks in any of these:)

-# Horizontal Lines
+* Horizontal Lines

 1–2–3